Dragnalith/embedded_window_experiment/LOG.md

   - When resizing the main window, you have to manually invalidate the embedded window to trigger a repaint V Fix embedded window is scaled according to windows global scale option (high dpi)
-  - Just make sure that `SetProcessDpiAwarenessContext` is consistent between process .
+  - Just make sure that `SetProcessDpiAwarenessContext` is consistent between process ?
+How to make the focus on the main window not being visible (right now the main window title bar became grey when losing focus)
+  - You have to create as a WS_CHILD of the parent process (need to transmit the parent process HWND) .
 How do you create a main process child window remaining on top of the embedded window?
+  - Much harder than expected.
+Need to be tried with ws_child for child process window and see if it works
+  - I have tried to create a transparent window but that's not obvious
+  - The child window lose the focus when you click on it and the embedded window is behind.
+That's weird (whatever the background is transparent or not)
 .
-How to make the focus on the main window not being visible (right now the main window title bar became grey when losing focus)
-  - Try WS_CHILD on the embedded window: Does not work .
 How to make child process die when main process die?
+.
+How to get the child process window handle with pipe or shared memory?